2021 BYU Cougars softball team

-The 2021 BYU Cougars softball team represents Brigham Young University in the 2021 NCAA Division I softball season.
-Gordon Eakin enters the year as head coach of the Cougars for a 19th consecutive season.
-2021 is the eighth season for the Cougars as members of the WCC in softball.
+The 2021 BYU Cougars softball team represented Brigham Young University in the 2021 NCAA Division I softball season.
+Gordon Eakin entered the year as head coach of the Cougars for a 19th consecutive season.
+2021 was the eighth season for the Cougars as members of the WCC in softball.
 The Cougars entered 2021 having won their last 11 conference championships, though they never made it to conference play in 2020 due to the COVID-19 pandemic.